Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Appendix

-The situation of Supplementary Fig.~\ref{FigS1}d can be used to estimate the TIQD depth.
+The crossing point of two charging lines from LL-3 and LL-2 implies that QD states from both LLs are at $E_{\rm F}$ simultaneously.
+This is naturally realized by a ring like charge distribution with occupied hole states including the first state from LL-3 in a central disk and occupied hole states only from LL-2 in an annulus around the disk (Fig.~\ref{FigS1}d).
+Such configuration is quite usual for QDs in $B$ field and sometimes called a wedding cake.\cite{Gutirrez2018} The wedding cake scenario is also found in our Poisson simulations (not shown).
+The situation of Fig.~\ref{FigS1}d can be used to estimate the TIQD depth.
 Since LL-2 is at $E_{\rm F}$ in the surrounding bulk, the QD depth approximately equals the known energy gap between LL-2 and LL-3 of 30.5\,meV (eq.~\ref{relLandau}).
 Here, we ignore the finite energetic width of the bulk Landau levels since not being a dominant error.
-For the transition from LL-1 to LL-2, a crossing of charging lines is also observed (Fig.~2a, main text) implying a TIQD depth at this point of 38.9\,meV.
+For the transition from LL-1 to LL-2, a crossing of charging lines is also observed (Fig.~\ref{Fig2}a, main text) implying a TIQD depth at this point of 38.9\,meV.
 From these two crossing points at two distinct pairs of $V_{\rm sample}$ and $V_{\rm gate}$, we eventually determine $\Delta V_{\rm gate}$ and $\Delta V_{\rm sample}$.\\

-Practically, we firstly measure the experimental distances between the two crossing points, $\delta V_{\rm gate}=0.95$\,V in $V_{\rm gate}$ direction and $\delta V_{\rm sample}=0.15$\,V in $V_{\rm sample}$ direction.
-Then, we determine the depth of the TIQD potential from the Poisson simulations at varying $\Phi_{\rm tip}$ and $\Phi_{\rm gate}$ (Supplementary Fig.~\ref{FigS2}a) using circular symmetric coordinates (Supplementary Fig.~\ref{SSFig2}a).
-Afterwards, we select all ($\Phi_{\rm tip}$, $\Phi_{\rm gate}$) that exhibit the potential depths as present during the crossing points in the experiment (color code in Supplementary Fig.~\ref{FigS2}b).
+Practically, we firstly measure the experimental voltage differences between the two crossing points, $\delta V_{\rm gate}=0.95$\,V in $V_{\rm gate}$ direction and $\delta V_{\rm sample}=0.15$\,V in $V_{\rm sample}$ direction.
+Then, we determine the depth of the TIQD potential from the Poisson simulations at varying $\Phi_{\rm tip}$ and $\Phi_{\rm gate}$ (Fig.~\ref{FigS2}a) using circular symmetric coordinates (Fig.~\ref{FigS4}a).
+Afterwards, we select all ($\Phi_{\rm tip}$, $\Phi_{\rm gate}$) that exhibit the potential depths as present during the crossing points in the experiment (color code in Fig.~\ref{FigS2}b).
 Subsequently, we find pairs of ($\Phi_{\rm gate}$, $\Phi_{\rm tip}$) that feature the two TIQD depths at the two crossing points (38.9\,meV, 30.5\,meV) and, at the same time, the energetic distances in $\Phi_{\rm gate}$ and $\Phi_{\rm tip}$ that are identical to the voltage distances between the two crossing points ($\delta V_{\rm gate}=0.95$\,V, $\delta V_{\rm sample}=0.15$\,V).
-The found pairs are marked as symbols of the same color in Supplementary Fig.~\ref{FigS2}.
+The found pairs are marked as symbols of the same color in Fig.~\ref{FigS2}.